Extending global-local view alignment for self-supervised learning with remote sensing imagery: Introduction

 \section{Introduction}

-Computer vision models have been widely used in remote sensing to solve numerous real-world challenges, including disaster prevention \cite{2000remote}, forestry \cite{2021Review}, agriculture \cite{Mulla2013Twenty}, land surface change \cite{2021A}, biodiversity \cite{turner2003remote}.
-Generally, the models with deeper and more complex structures are able to extract more useful features from images, leading to superior performance in a wide range of applications.
-However, training large-scale computer vision models in a traditional supervised manner always requires large labeled datasets, which are costly and error-prone, especially in remote sensing domain \cite{stojnic2021self}.
+Computer vision models provide promising solutions for remote sensing image analysis to be applied in numerous real-world tasks, including disaster prevention \cite{2000remote}, forestry \cite{2021Review}, agriculture \cite{Mulla2013Twenty}, land surface change \cite{2021A}, biodiversity \cite{turner2003remote}.
+However, training large-scale deep learning models in a traditional supervised manner requires extensive labeled datasets.
+Labeling large datasets is costly and error-prone, particularly within the remote sensing domain, which requires expert knowledge \cite{stojnic2021self}.
 Therefore, reducing the reliance of the model on labeled images is crucial for resolving specific downstream tasks.
-The self-supervised learning (SSL) paradigm is a common solution which is able to train a general feature extraction model on unlabeled datasets.
-SSL is conducted in two phases: first, the model is pre-trained to learn general latent representations by solving complex pretext tasks.
-Then, the pre-trained model is fine-tuned on downstream tasks.
-Since different pretext tasks make the model learn different aspects of features, designing a suitable task whose labels can be automatically obtained from the data is one of the keys to SSL.
+Self-supervised learning (SSL) paradigm is a common solution to learn useful features from copious data without labels, which comprises two distinct phases: the initial pretext task pre-training phase followed by the subsequent downstream task fine-tuning phase.
+Since different pretext tasks prompt the model to acquire diverse feature aspects, devising an appropriate task for which labels can be automatically derived from the data is essential for fostering generalized representations.